 Candida and other yeast infections are on the rise and more and more I am seeing patients suffering with symptoms which can be linked to a yeast infection, such as candida.
 Most people assume that symptoms such as a white coating to the tongue, intolerance’s to some food groups such as bread, and reoccurring infections are typical signs of an infection, when in fact the list of possible symptoms pointing towards a yeast infection is much longer.
 Digestive disorders and increased allergies, mood swings, rashes and loss of energy are all typical to a candida infection, but so are sleep problems, depression, fluid retention and muscle pain.

 Sarah came to see me recently with symptoms of the typical white coated tongue, ‘brain fog’ and an eczema type rash on her arms and legs.
 Her energy levels were low, despite being a relatively fit and active person, she also had problems with her sleep and a constant dull headache.

 The white coated tongue had made her question whether or not she could perhaps have a yeast infection and having tried unsuccessfully to improve it with changes to her diet and the inclusion of probiotics daily, she then sought my help.

-At the first appointment, I used my bioresonance machine to confirm that she was suffering from a yeast overgrowth and from there prescribed some homeopathic remedies to take daily and a supplement – Black Walnut, (http://platinumeurope.azurewebsites.net/wisehealth/product/2260e) which is widely used to cleanse the bowel of parasites and yeast infections.
+At the first appointment, I used my bioresonance machine to confirm that she was suffering from a yeast overgrowth and from there prescribed some homeopathic remedies to take daily and a supplement – Caprylic Acid, a fatty acid which assists in the maintenance of normal gut flora and helps to address intestinal bacteria and yeast infections.
 Sarah was then asked to return in 3 weeks for a follow up appointment.